kailash-manasarovar/statement/docs/timeline/2022/june.md

 ### Maria and Domingo

 - I go upstairs.
-- Maria Hontanilla is standing outside a piano room and we meet and say hello.
+- [Maria Hontanilla](../2023/april.md#maria-hontanilla), my piano teacher from [2015-16](../early-years/2015.md#maria-hontanilla), is standing outside a piano room and we meet and say hello.
 - While Maria and I are talking, Domingo comes up the stairs.
 Two young female students are with him; minors of about 12 or 13 years old.
 - It's all very contrived and set up.
 - Domingo goes to talk to Maria and leaves the students to talk to me.
 They are behaving oddly.